bilsiq/comp723-text-mining/report.md

 Stop words are words in sentences which do not add any additional meaning to the sentence.
 So, therefore they can be removed from the corpus in our case.
-Furthermore, removing punctuation helps in tokenization of the corpus, which we will get into next.
+Furthermore, removing punctuation helps in tokenizing of the corpus, which we will get into next.
 Removal of stop words and punctuations both results in decreasing the size of the corpus which in-turn yields greater performance in machine learning algorithms.